Behavioral Interview Questions:

 Every hiring manager will assess leadership skills during an interview…regardless of the role.
 Why?
 Because companies want to onboard team members who can motivate others.

-And let’s be honest, we can do without management.
+Managers are not necessarily leaders and leaders are not necessarily managers.
+And let’s be honest, we can usually do without managers who aren’t leaders.
 But an effective organization can never do without true leadership.
-Effective leaders have vision and they guide change.
-They have a servant’s heart and offer support while also offering structure, direction, and guidance.
-No matter what role you are interviewing for, be prepared to highlight your leadership skills.
+Effective leaders have vision, and they guide change.
+They have a servant’s heart and offer support while also offering structure, direction, mentorship, and guidance.

 Planning and Organization/Time Management